stat545ubc-2022/MeganMa_MiniDataAnalysis/Milestone1.md

 ### Research Question 2: Does the sampling distribution of sample means for the diameters of PYRUS trees have a similar mean of the population mean?

-For research question 2, I filter the dataset to select only trees of genuss Pyrus as an example.
+For research question 2, I filter the dataset to select only trees of genus Pyrus as an example.
 I generate the samples 1000 times and calculate the the summary statistics of the sampling data.
 The sampling statistics is close to the population statistics.
 I plot the sampling distribution histogram three times with different bin widths.
 The bin